da-huin/easy-glue/README.md

 ---

-<p align="center"> This package helps you use Glue easily.
+<p align="center"> This package helps you use AWS Glue easily.
     <br>
 </p>